mosip/mosip-infra/deployment/sandbox-v2/README.md

 \* VCPU:  Virtual CPU

-All the above machines are within the same subnet.
 All pods run with replication=1.
 If higher replication is needed, accordingly, the number of VMs needed will be higher.

 ## VM setup
 ### All machines